MOG-Developing/MOG-UTILITIES/README.md

 pip install customtkinter psutil pillow

-pip install psutil pillow pywin32
+pip install psutil pillow pywin32 requests

 How to get this thing provided?
 You need to type or copy paste them in CMD (command promt) or python but usually you need to type the command in cmd and then you can run it, or any editor you use and after it downloads you can use MOG-UTILITIES!